Nancy Detert: Florida Senate

 When State Senator Lisa Carlton was unable to seek another term due to term limits, Detert ran to succeed her in the 23rd District, which included western Charlotte County, a small segment of Manatee County, and most of Sarasota County.
-She faced State Representative Michael J. Grant in the Republican primary, and received the endorsements of Carlton and State Senate President Ken Pruitt, while Grant was endorsed by then-Governor Charlie Crist and State Senator Michael S. Bennett.
+She faced State Representative Michael J. Grant in the Republican primary, and received the endorsements of Carlton and State Senate President Ken Pruitt, while Grant was endorsed by then-Governor Charlie Crist and State Senator Mike Bennett.
 Detert campaigned on her experience and her knowledge of the district, observing, "I know Sarasota County, and I know state government.
 I know what Sarasota County residents care about, and I think I'm the best candidate to represent them."
 She also received the endorsement of the Herald-Tribune once again, which declared, "Detert is pragmatic.
 In the complicated world of the Legislature, she didn't look for glory or ideological victories.
 She went for moderate strategies that got things done.
 With that approach, she won multiple legislator-of-the-year awards and chaired important committees."

 Although she was outspent significantly by Grant, she was able to narrowly win the primary with 52% of the vote to Grant's 48%, remarking, "I get credit for time served and commitment to my community.
 That's the old-fashioned way."

 Advancing to the general election, she was opposed by Morgan Bentley, the Democratic nominee and an attorney.
 The two embarked on a contentious and oftentimes vicious campaign, with the Republican Party of Florida running television advertisements attacking Bentley for representing insurance companies as an attorney, which Detert condemned, and the Florida Democratic Party and Bentley attacking Detert for voting for legislation that raised insurance rates by 70%.
 In the end, Detert ended up defeating Bentley by a wide margin, winning her first term in the Senate with 58% of the vote to Bentley's 42%.

 When Florida Senate districts were redrawn in 2012, Detert opted to run for a second term in the 28th District, which included most of her previous district's territory.
 She was re-elected unopposed, both in the primary and the general election.

 While serving in the Senate, Detert strongly opposed controversial legislation referred to as the "parent trigger" bill, whereby parents could "turn traditional public schools that are failing into charter schools," noting that she had "not heard from one parent who supports this bill."
 She sponsored legislation that would "allow children in foster care to remain in the system until they are 21," as there were instances in which high school students who had turned eighteen were left on their own.
 Detert also sponsored legislation that would ban texting while driving, but allowed it when drivers were in stationary cars, and was further weakened by the House of Representatives to say that "law enforcement could not look at a driver's cellphone to seek evidence of texting unless there was an accident with injuries or death."